Available in Classic and VPC

 - Select the bucket you want to delete from the bucket list and click [Delete bucket].

-- Enter the bucket name in the Delete bucket popup, then click [OK].
+- Enter the bucket name in the bucket deletion popup, then click [OK].

-- Check that the task is completed in the Delete popup and close the window.
+- Check that the task is completed in the deletion popup and close it.

 When you delete a bucket, all objects stored in the bucket are deleted.
 Deleted objects cannot be recovered.